 This type of treatment would most likely be highly specialized and integrated.
 This is because it has to manage all the disorders that you have been struggling with at the same time - or simultaneously.
 It is recommended that you go through dual diagnosis treatment if you have been living with both addiction as well as any other co-occurring medical or mental health disorders.

-Brazos Valley Council on Alc and SA (BVCASA) is a facility in Bryan, TX providing services in and around Brazos County.
+Brazos Valley Council on Alc and SA (BVCASA) is a rehab program providing services in and around Brazos County.

 They provide a wide range of services, settings and treatment approaches such as:Substance Abuse Treatment Services, Inpatient Drug Rehab, Relapse Prevention.